≡ Menu

 “Group life insurance represents one of the most valuable employee benefits for individuals with serious health conditions.
 We encourage clients to maximize group coverage before considering individual policy alternatives, as group rates and acceptance standards offer significant advantages.”

 Professional association and union group life insurance provides additional group coverage opportunities for eligible members.
-Teachers, healthcare workers, and other professionals may access group life insurance through associations that offer coverage to members regardless of individual health status.
+Teachers, healthcare workers, and other professionals may access group life insurance through associations that offer coverage to members regardless of individual health status, often at competitive group rates.

 Conversion privileges allow individuals leaving group coverage to convert to individual policies without medical underwriting, though premium costs increase significantly.
 For pancreatic cancer patients losing group coverage, conversion rights provide access to individual coverage that would otherwise be unavailable through traditional underwriting.